 In accordance with both FAS and CAS, a calculated "market-related value" of our plan assets is used to develop the amount of deferred asset gains or losses to be amortized.
 The market-related value of assets is determined using actual asset gains or losses over a certain prior period (three years for FAS and five years for CAS, subject to certain limitations under CAS on the difference between the market-related value and actual market value of assets).
-Because of this difference in the number of years over which actual asset gains or losses are recognized and subsequently amortized, FAS expense generally tends to reflect recent asset gains or losses faster than CAS.
-Another driver of CAS expense (but not FAS expense) is the funded status of our pension plans under CAS.
+Because of this difference in the number of years over which actual asset gains or losses are recognized and subsequently amortized, retirement benefits non-service expense generally tends to reflect recent asset gains or losses faster than CAS.
+The funded status of our pension plans under CAS is another driver of our CAS expense, but has no impact on our FAS expense.
 As noted above, CAS expense is only recognized for plans that are not fully funded; consequently, if plans become or cease to be fully funded under CAS due to our asset or liability experience, our CAS expense will change accordingly.

 Under FAS, a "corridor" approach may be elected and applied in the recognition of asset and liability gains or losses which limits expense recognition to the net outstanding gains and losses in excess of the greater of 10% of the projected benefit obligation (PBO) or the calculated "market-related value" of assets.
-We do not use a "corridor" approach in the calculation of Financial Accounting Standards (FAS) pension expense.
+We do not use a "corridor" approach in the calculation of FAS pension expense.

 Our pension and PRB plans' investments are stated at fair value.
-Investments in equity securities (common and preferred) are valued at the last reported sales price when an active market exists.
-Investments in fixed-income securities are generally valued using methods based upon market transactions for comparable securities and various relationships between securities which are generally recognized by institutional traders.
-Investments in private equity funds, private real estate funds, and other commingled funds are estimated at fair market value which primarily utilizes net asset values reported by the investment manager or fund administrator.
-We review additional valuation and pricing information from the fund managers, including audited financial statements, to evaluate the net asset values.
+Investments in equity securities are valued at the last reported sales price when an active market exists.
+Investments in fixed income securities are generally valued using methods based upon market transactions for comparable securities and various relationships between securities which are generally recognized by institutional market participants.
+Investments in funds are estimated at fair market value, which primarily utilizes net asset values reported by the investment manager or fund administrator.
+We review additional valuation and pricing information from fund managers, including audited financial statements, to evaluate the net asset values.